Stirling-Tools/Stirling-PDF/README.md

 Using the same method you can also change
 - The default language by providing APP_LOCALE with values like de-DE fr-FR or ar-AR to select your default language (Will always default to English on invalid locale)
 - Enable/Disable search engine visablility with ALLOW_GOOGLE_VISABILITY with true / false values.
 Default disable visability.
+- Change root URI for Stirling-PDF ie change server.com/ to server.com/pdf-app by running APP_ROOT_PATH as pdf-app

 ## API
 For those wanting to use Stirling-PDFs backend API to link with their own custom scripting to edit PDFs you can view all existing API documentation